solidify/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 5 - Analytics using Application Insights/README.md

 ```

-Now run the applicaiton and click on the 'Service' link on the top.
+Now run the application and click on the 'Service' link on the top.
 You should see and exception stack.

-Back to visual studio, under the ApplicationInsights.config file, click on `Search debug session telemetry' and you should see the failed request along with the details.
+Back to visual studio, under the Solutuin Explorer -> Connected Services -> Application Insights folder, right click on `Application Insights folder' and choose 'Search Live Telemtry' you should see the Application Insight Search opens up.
+Choose 'Search debug session telemtry'.
+You should see failed request along with the details.

 ## Tracking Handled Exceptions